 Other studies have linked this breed to the Bay of Bengal in India.
 However, it is believed that the breed actually descends from cats that existed in ancient Egypt.
 The Abyssinian cat breed resembles cats depicted in ancient Egyptian artwork.

-The Abyssinian made its way to the United States during the early 1900s, but the breed wasn’t recognized by The International Cat Association until 1979.
+At the moment it’s a rather marvellous mystery, but what we do know for sure is the adorable Abyssinian made its way to the United States during the early 1900s.
+However, the breed wasn’t recognized by The International Cat Association until 1979.

 Abyssinian Cat Personality

 This kitty is no shrinking violet.
 I have never met one that didn’t have a high activity level, and very social personality.
 Abyssinians are extremely curious cats that enjoy exploring their surroundings.
 They will leave no stone unturned when they are introduced to a new environment.

 Watch out, because you will find these feline acrobats high on a shelf, on top of a wardrobe, or squeezed into a seemingly inaccessible space between your couch and the wall.
 In addition to their juvenile love for play, Abyssinians are also super affectionate.
 While they may not have the calm temperament necessary for lap-cat status, Abyssinians will occasionally seek out their human for a few moments of quiet cuddle time.